 Residents refer to it as “on island,” while everything else is “off island.”
 Go off island on any trip for more variety of fine dining and adventure.

 For doses of art and history, base yourself in Hilton Head and then venture out to small mainland towns and nearby islands.
 They’re easy to reach within Beaufort County.
 Visits to Bluffton and Port Royal and the city of Beaufort are noteworthy.
 Nearby history of the slave culture is especially relevant to many families.

-Don’t forget to click on the yellow bar above for Hilton Head details about when to go, what it costs, transportation, informative background reading (on history, culture, cuisine, recommended reading, art, music), other valuable websites and maps, a photo montage, and more details.
+Don’t forget to click on the yellow bar above for Hilton Head details about when to go, what it costs, transportation, informative background reading (on history, culture, cuisine, recommended reading, art, music), other valuable websites and maps, and more details.

 Hilton Head is welcoming to visitors year-round.
 The subtropical climate offers sunny days, golfing weather and temperatures for beach walking and biking all year.

 Swimming and most water sports are limited during the winter months of January and February.

 Spend a week for family vacation, as many accommodations require a seven-day stay during the prime summer season especially.

 Spend a long holiday weekend or golf weekend anytime during the year.